xmlui-org/xmlui-test-server/adrs/adr-008-sql-parameters.md

 * `:` is common in string literals (e.g. times like `08:30`, JSON keys like `"foo:bar"`).
 * Avoiding false positives would require SQL parsing or complex heuristics.

-To minimize complexity while ensuring correctness, a brace-delimited form (`{name}`) was considered and found preferable.
+To minimize complexity while ensuring correctness, a brace-delimited form (`:name`) was considered and found preferable.

 Additionally, optional parameters and default values are already handled **upstream** in the URL parameter parser (using syntax like `{name:type:constraints}`, `{name?}`, and `{name?default}`).
 Duplicating this logic in the SQL layer would add confusion and unnecessary complexity.